 Easy Does It

-Recently as I was traveling from Fort Lauderdale to Fort Myers, Florida I had scheduled a shuttle from the airport to take me on the short 2-hour trip.
+I was traveling from Fort Lauderdale to Fort Myers, Florida and had scheduled a shuttle from the airport to take me on the short 2-hour trip.
 It seemed like a great option, I love land journeys, they are very relaxing, and you get to see areas that you miss by flying.

 As always, I arrived extra early because I don't like to rush if I don't have to.
 That is another bonus of being retired, I can take my time and set my own schedule.
 So, while patiently waiting at the airport, I felt very fortunate to not be getting on a plane, I had fun just wandering around and visiting with some of the nice people there.